Aa-ronMer-cado/Meowsterquest/README.md

 ### 🛠️ util/
 - **ColorUtil.java** – Provides color formatting utilities for text output based on cat color traits.
+- **MusicUtil.java** - Provides the audio visual used in the background musics in the game and the sound effects used.
 - **TextUtil.java** – Offers text display utilities like typewriter effects, centered printing, and screen clearing.